Top 16 digital transformation trends in insurance in 2021

-In insurance, this is particularly important, as back-ends are mired with legacy technology problems that is, for the most part, make them incompatible with the modern front-end experiences customers expect.
+In Insurance, this is particularly important, as back-ends are mired with legacy technology problems that are, for the most part, make them incompatible with the modern front-end experiences customers expect.

 By separating customer-facing front-ends and back-end processes while ensuring that the data flows freely between the two is another trend that we will see getting stronger in the near future.
 Our prediction is that we will see more insurance products and applications that adopt the same principle.

 3. Hybrid cloud architecture is on the rise